openmovementproject/openmovement/docs/buildax/docs/deployment.md

  * The PIR lens is directional.
 Mount sensors on the wall **vertically** if this is important.
  * If a sensor at the limit of its range, try upping the transmission interval.
  * Walls appear "thicker" when the radio signal has to travel through them diagonally.
+ * Try to avoid direct sunlight when attaching sensors to surfaces.
+This will skew the data they generate.
+ * Also remember the position of the Sun will change throughout the day!

+#### RSSI

+A sensor's signal strength is indicated by its RSSI value (Received Signal Strength Indication).
+This can be thought of as the "quietness" of the radio signal.
+In BuildAX 2, the RSSI value is in dBm.

+RSSI values can be found in the web interface (see the [Live Data](user-guide.md#sensors) page), or in the 4th column of the CSV-format data available as a file, or over the various streaming interfaces (telnet, serial, websocket).

+Signal strength will be affected by the battery level of the sensor, the distance from the router, and any obstacles which the signal has to travel through in-between.

+#### Noise floor

+All deployment locations have a certain amount of radio noise present in the spectrum used by the BAX sensors.
+This level of noise is referred to as the noise "floor", and sensors transmitting must be "louder" than this background noise level in order to be heard.